allwefantasy/mlsql-plugins/mlsql-shell/README.md

 # mlsql-shell

-This plugin provide execute command in MLSQL Engine.
+This plugin provide execute shell command in MLSQL Engine Driver Side.

 ## Install from store